 I value dialogue over rhetorical grenade tossing as much as anyone, but it’s hard to engage in mild-mannered dialogue when a baby’s life is at stake.
 As for the disproportionate concern for feelings, does it trouble anyone else that the woman’s concern for her friend's lonely feelings eclipses her concern for the baby who’s in danger of being killed?
 The woman in the story goes on to explain that she too had an abortion in the past—a point which is supposed to make the ladies’ judgmentalism all the more egregious.
 The implicit idea is that the emotions she dealt with through the abortion are more worthy of our attention and our sympathy than the baby who was killed.
-The fact that we or the person we’re talking with committed some horrible sin in the past doesn’t make the sin any less horrible.
+This misses the fact that we or the person we’re talking with committed some horrible sin in the past doesn’t make the sin any less horrible.